danbruder/pastebin/README.md

 # Pastebin

-Example using Github actions to build and publish a statically linked binary for rust projects
+Example using github actions to build and publish a statically linked binary for rust projects